wmorgan/dcos-docs/1.7/overview/security.md

 The **admin** zone is accessible via HTTP/HTTPS and SSH connections, and provides access to the master nodes.
 It also provides reverse proxy access to the other nodes in the cluster via URL routing.
-For security, you can configure a whitelist during cluster creation so that only specific IP address ranges are permitted to access the admin zone.
-The DC/OS template creates 1, 3 or 5 master nodes in the admin zone.
+For security, the DC/OS cloud template allows configuring a whitelist so that only specific IP address ranges are permitted to access the admin zone.

 ### Private zone

 The **private** zone is a non-routable network that is only accessible from the admin zone or through the edge router from the public zone.
 Deployed services are run in the private zone.
 This zone is where the majority of agent nodes are run.
-By default, the DC/OS cloud template creates 5 agent nodes in the private zone

 ### Public zone

 The optional **public** zone is where publicly accessible applications are run.
 Generally, only a small number of agent nodes are run in this zone.
 The edge router forwards traffic to applications running in the private zone.
-By default, the DC/OS cloud template creates 1 agent node in the public zone.

 The agent nodes in the public zone are labeled with a special role so that only specific tasks can be scheduled here.
 These agent nodes have both public